 Well, the answer is yes.
 But I still need to address what was happening at this time.
 Ever since I was a kid, I enjoyed playing soccer at least twice a week.
-But since a couple of years, I also slowly grew an interest for running.
+But after a couple of years, I also slowly grew an interest in running.
 As you might be able to see from my happiness factors, running was making me happy more often than soccer was.
 I freaking loved running, while I only mildly enjoyed soccer.

 “I freaking loved running, while I only mildly enjoyed soccer”

 Don’t get me wrong, I am a huge soccer fanatic, and its potential on my happiness has always been huge.
 But as I grew older, the happiness I got from soccer slowly decreased.
 My friends stopped playing one by one, the matches got less exciting and the excitement in the team became much more irregular.
 This didn’t happen overnight.
 No, it was a slow transition that lasted more than a year.

 I still continued to play soccer twice a week though.
 In the meantime, it only positively influenced my happiness on three occasions in March.
 That’s simply not that effective, right?
 Out of nearly 10 occasions of playing soccer – either practising or playing a match – I was happier afterwards only three times?
 I slowly became to realise that this was not the best efficiency.

 To make things worse, the injury-rate when playing soccer is crazy high.
 I got injured a little too often while chasing the ball or trying to outrun my opponents.
 This further limited my happiness because I was not able to run as much as I wanted.
 Stupid, right?
 Running had an almost guaranteed positive effect on my happiness, and yet soccer restricted me from doing it, both directly and indirectly.